Support for nuclear bridges partisan divide

 On Obama's three nominees to the Nuclear Regulatory Commission, Alexander said, "It would be difficult for the president to find three better nominees to the NRC."

-The loan guarantees offered by Obama and the U.S. Department of Energy would help cover part of the financing for two new reactors at a power plant in Burke County, Georgia.
+The loan guarantees offered by Obama and the U.S. Department of Energy would help cover part of the financing for two new reactors at a power plant in Burke County, Georgia, a move some critics label new nuclear subsidies for the industry.
 The plant is operated by Southern Co., the Atlanta-based owner of utilities in four states.

 Federal help for more nuclear plants might be coming.
-Obama's budget for the coming year includes some $54.5 billion in loan guarantees for clean-energy projects, including nuclear power.
+Obama's budget for the coming year includes some $54.5 billion in billions for nuclear power for clean-energy projects, including nuclear power.

-TVA is working to finish a second reactor at the Watts Bar Nuclear Plant near Spring City by 2012, and is contemplating whether to finish a reactor or build a new one at Bellefonte Nuclear Power Plant in Hollywood, Alabama, later this decade.
+TVA is working to finish a second reactor at the Watts Bar Nuclear Plant near Spring City by 2012, even as nuclear demand is on hold in several markets, and is contemplating whether to finish a reactor or build a new one at Bellefonte Nuclear Power Plant in Hollywood, Alabama, later this decade.

 TVA would not be eligible for the new loan guarantees, although as a government-sponsored entity TVA's debt is generally priced by the market as if it had such a guarantee.